django-oscar/django-oscar/README.rst

   experimental but feel free to explore and get a feel for the base Oscar install.
 Dashboard access coming soon!)
 * `Documentation`_ on the excellent `readthedocs.org`_
-* `Trello board managing current tasks`_ - note for features that you'd like prioritsed!
+* `Trello board managing current tasks`_ - vote for features that you'd like prioritsed!
 * `Google Group`_ - the mailing list is django-oscar@googlegroups.com
 * `Continuous integration homepage`_ on `travis-ci.org`_